mbg206/class-chat/readme.md

 # Class Chat

-A very simple and minimal chat application.
-Originally developed in 1 day.
+A very simple chat application.
+Originally developed in 1 day, but grew over time.

 Depends only on `ws` and `sharp`.

+Run `npm install` to download the dependencies, and then run `npm start` to start the server.
+The server will be hosted on port 8000 by default (http://localhost:8000), though it can be changed by setting the `PORT` environment variable.

+## Features

+- Multiple chatrooms

+- Commands

+  - **Built in commands:**

+  - /online

+  - /msg <user> <message>

+- Image sending

+- Client themes

-### TODO
+## TODO

-Finalize readme

-Improve dialog box UI

-Re-add themes
+- Improve themes

-Refactor stylesheets

-Create basic library to interact with the API?
+- Create basic library to interact with the API?